Himalayan tahr control operations

 - Estimates of Himalayan tahr abundance in New Zealand 2015-2018 (PDF, 1,220K)

 Find tahr hunting ‘hotspots’

-DOC has mapped the locations of thousands of tahr observed on public conservation land between July and November 2019.
+DOC is mapping the locations of tahr observed on public conservation land.

 Use our tahr sightings maps to plan hunts on conservation land, or find areas where you can hunt tahr and other wild animals.